ISaumya1011/monster-hunter-now-events/docs/README.md

 Download, Parse and Save One Article
 - `npm run fetch:article -- -u <url>`

-Download, Parse and Save ALL New Articles
+Download, Parse and Save All New Articles
 - `npm run fetch:all-articles`

 Article `index.html` and `events.json` are output to `fixtures/{date}_news-{slug}`.